 Working with faculty and career center advisors, participating in business student organizations and developing your professional readiness will all help you find your first internship.
 Create your Handshake account to get started with your search.

-- Students should follow the WMU Haworth College of Business page for students, alumni, employers and friends of both the college and the Department of Business Information Systems.
+- Students should follow the WMU Haworth College of Business on LinkedIn to network with students, alumni, employers and friends of both the college and the digital marketing and eCommerce program.

 - The college offers annual LinkedIn photo sessions for all business students to get a professional headshot for use on LinkedIn or for other purposes.